afs/rdf-delta/docs/ha-system.md

 to contact each other at all times.

 In this tutorial, Zookeeper is used to store the patches themselves and Zookeeper only handles small files.
-A full production system would use a patch storage layer such as AWS S3.

 The Zookeeper servers are run in the same JVM as the RDF Delta Patch Servers as a self-contained Zookeeper ensemble.
 An external Zookeeper